These Things Can Get Complicated…

 Celebrating Being Friends with Boys

-The story behind the Sad Jackal Logo
+The Story Behind the Sad Jackal Logo

 Sad Jackal is a made-up band.
 But that didn't mean they had to have a made-up logo.
 So I asked three of my artistic guy friends to design a logo for Sad Jackal, and put it to my readers to vote on their top choice.